 Isn't Prop.
 13 just for homeowners?

 No. Most voters are unaware of this, but Prop.
 13 applies to commercial property as well.
 This aspect of the law has led to significant unintended consequences.
+For example, Chevron alone is saving over $100 million a year by benefiting from Prop.
+13's protections.
 Because homeowners move on average every ten years, and commercial property rarely, if ever, changes hands, the tax burden in California has shifted decisively onto residential property owners.
 Before Prop.13, residential accounted for 55% of the property tax and commercial paid 45%.
 Now residential shoulders 72% of the tax burden while commercial only pays 28%.

 Will reforming Prop.
 13 affect homeowners?

 No, not at all.
 Prop.
 13 protections will remain in place for all residential property.
 Our reform will change Prop.
 13 so that it will no longer apply to large, commercial property.
 See Our Plan for details.

 No, apartments will not be affected either, nor residential renters of any kind.
 In mixed-use buildings, only the large commercial property will lose Prop.
 13 protections.